 The generations and branches of the Clemons family share a name that has its roots in the ancient Anglo-Saxon culture of Britain.
 The name Clemons comes from the given name Clement which means the son of Clement.
 The name is from Latin origin and applies to a mild or merciful individual.
 It gained popularity in Medieval Europe when it was borne by an early saint who was a disciple of St. Paul, and later when the name was used by several early popes.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Clemons include Clements, Clement, Clemens, Climer and others.

-Another 109 words (8 lines of text) are included under the topic Early Clemons Notables in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early Clemons Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Clemons family moved to Ireland, but this topic is not covered in this excerpt.
-Another 209 words(15 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Clemons or a variant listed above: